stonasss/stonasss/README.md

 Since returning, I studied and graduated in Biology at UNIRIO, having focused my efforts in botanical taxonomy, but as you can see, I eventually decided to switch careers.

-Obviously, there's a gap between programming and biology, but I had always been curious about the former, probably a result of my interest in technology ever since I was a child.
-That being said, I decided to dwelve into the subject.
-Since then, I have been greatly enthusiastic for my future as a programmer.
+I had always been curious about coding in general, probably a result of my interest in technology ever since I was a child.
+That being said, I decided to dwelve into the subject and, since then, I have been greatly enthusiastic for my future as a programmer.

-Despite my recent entry in this world, throughout my studies and development of numerous projects, I've already much to show, and intend to hone what I already while simultaneously expanding upon my array of knowledge.  </p></br>
+Throughout my studies and development of numerous projects, I've already much to show, and intend to hone what I already know while simultaneously expanding upon my array of knowledge.
+Take a look and see what I mean!  </p></br>

 ### Technologies I've dealt with:
 <p>

 - JavaScript
 - TypeScript
+- React
+- Node.js
 - Postgres
 - Prisma
-- MongoDB
-- React
-- Vite
 - Jest
+- Git
 </p>

 ## ⚙️ &nbsp;My GitHub numbers